Consultant Resume Example

 Certifications like Google Analytics IQ or HubSpot Inbound Marketing show you’re up-to-date.
 I always include the issuing organization and the year.
 It keeps things clear and credible.

-You can add relevant coursework, marketing projects, or even volunteer work if you’re early in your career.
+You can add relevant coursework, marketing projects, or even volunteer work if you’re early in your career, and highlight these in your cover letter.
 This helps you stand out, especially if you’re light on experience.

 Awards and honors give your marketing consultant resume an extra boost.
 I list industry recognitions or client awards to show my work gets noticed beyond job descriptions.